About the Program

 Summer Undergraduate Research at the University of Kansas

-The research projects have been be carefully planned to be tangible and appropriate for an undergraduate researcher.
+The research projects have been carefully planned to be tangible and appropriate for an undergraduate researcher.
 The cohort experiences include a variety of professional and social group activities that will contribute to each participant’s personal and professional growth.
 The students benefit from the highly collaborative research environment at KU, state-of-the-art facilities, an extensive orientation program to facilitate their acclimation to the University and initiation of research.

 The University of Kansas is an equal opportunity institution.